devsaurus/nodemcu-vncserver/README.md

 )
 ```

-All protocol sequences are subsequently handled by the vncserver module alone.
+All protocol sequences are subsequently handled by the vncserver module.

 ## Hooks for client events
 Once the server exchanged all required info, it stands by and waits for messages from the client.
-It will delegate these to the user script in form of callback.
+It will delegate these to the user script via callbacks.
 Callback functions for the following events can be registered with `vncsrv.on()`
 - `fb_update` client sent a [FramebufferUpdateRequest](http://vncdotool.readthedocs.io/en/latest/rfbproto.html#framebufferupdaterequest)
 - `disconnection` client disconnected
 - `key` client sent a [KeyEvent](http://vncdotool.readthedocs.io/en/latest/rfbproto.html#keyevent)